Support Worker, Learning and Physical Disabilities –

 We require a support worker to support this young boy at school, provide personal care, administer medication, encourage social interaction, and provide physical and emotional support.
 Specialist training will be provided, allowing you to effectively meet all of the client’s care needs and develop your own skills.

-This package involves a variety of shifts, with competitive pay rates of up to £10.02 per hour.
+This package involves a variety of day and night shifts, with competitive pay rates of up to £10.02 per hour.

 At Pulse Community Healthcare, we’re passionate about providing quality, choice and independence to our clients, supporting them to live as independently as possible in their own homes and communities.
 We will provide you with expert support and specialist training to help you develop in your care career.As a Support Worker for Pulse Community Healthcare you will benefit from: